joaovitor1533/joaovitor1533/README.md

 - 💞️ I’m looking to collaborate on ... ajudas projeto sobre meu trabalho
 - 📫 How to reach me ... em minhas rees sociais, ou pesoalmete
 - 😄 Pronouns: ...
 Vitor
-- ⚡ Fun fact: ... ser a melhor pessoa que já pude ser
+- ⚡ Fun fact: ... ser a melhor pessoa que já pude ser.

 <!---
 joaovitor1533/joaovitor1533 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.